-A 16-week product launch plan covering positioning, beta, sales enablement, marketing, PR, launch day, and 30-day post-launch — with the cross-functional dependencies that decide launch quality.
+A 16-week product launch plan covering positioning, beta, sales enablement, marketing, PR, launch day and the 30 days after, with the cross-functional dependencies that decide launch quality.

 How a 16-week launch breaks down